 The first full-time class at CalU is tentatively scheduled to begin June 5, 2017.
 Entrance testing for this academy is scheduled to start during March 2017.
 For more information, contact either the IUP-CJTC director, Dennis Marsili, at 724-357-3988, e-mail firstname.lastname@example.org; or the CalU Criminal Justice Department chair, Michael Hummel, at 724-938-4424, e-mail email@example.com.
 To begin the application process, log on to the IUP Criminal Justice Training Center website and request an application.

-The next full-time academy at IUP’s main campus is scheduled to begin July 10, 2017, and will run for approximately 19 weeks.
+The next full-time academy at IUP’s main campus is scheduled to begin in January 2018.
 On-campus housing will be available for this academy.
 Housing information is included in the application packet.
 Students can also secure their own off-campus housing for this academy.
-Applications for this academy will be accepted beginning February 2017.
+Applications for this academy will be accepted beginning September 2017.

 Academy dates are tentative depending on enrollment numbers.